wwivbbs/docs/docs/windows_installation.md

 From the command prompt at c:\wwiv

-* Run WWIV5TelnetServer.exe & The WWIV5 Telnet Server application will start.
+* Run WWIVServer.exe & The WWIV Server application will start.
 * Under the Server Menu select Preferences.
 * Change WWIV Executable to: c:\wwiv\bbs.exe
 * Change Home Directory to c:\wwiv